suneel2506/Sunilkumar/README.md

 # 👋 Hey, I'm Sunil

-💻 **Frontend Developer & Tech Enthusiast**
+It’s a pleasure to introduce myself!
+I’m passionate about technology and development, constantly improving my skills to build creative and meaningful digital experiences.
+Every project I work on helps me grow stronger as a developer and as a learner 💻✨

+---

+### 💻 About Me
+🚀 Frontend Developer in progress | Exploring Full-Stack Development
-🚀 Skilled in **HTML, CSS, JavaScript**, and passionate about **creative coding**
-🌱 Currently exploring **full-stack development** and learning modern frameworks
+🧠 Skilled in **HTML, CSS, JavaScript**, and learning modern frameworks
-🎨 Love blending logic with design to build interactive and meaningful web experiences
+💡 Interested in UI/UX, design, and creative coding
-✨ Focused on growth, learning, and innovation
+🎯 Focused on building clean, functional, and user-friendly projects
+🌱 Always learning, always growing

 ---